PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

   kubectl get services -o wide -w nginx-ingress-ingress-nginx-controller
   ```

-EKS cluster must have the above addons and ingress for the ease of installation of spatial-analytics Helm Chart.
+EKS cluster must have the above addons and ingress for the ease of installation of Private Spatial APIs Helm Chart.

 > Note: You should run this command in your shell to connect to EKS cluster:
 > `` aws eks --region [aws-region] update-kubeconfig --name [cluster-name] ``
 > This will update your local copy of EKS cluster configuration.

-## Step 3: Download Spatial Analytics Docker Images
+## Step 3: Download Private Spatial APIs Docker Images

 The docker files can be downloaded from Precisely's Data Portfolio.
 For information about Precisely's Data Portfolio,
 see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and
 access software, reference data and docker files available in [Precisely Data Experience](https://data.precisely.com/).

-The Spatial Analytics docker images need to be present in the ECR.
+The Private Spatial APIs docker images need to be present in the ECR.
 If you haven't pushed the required docker
 images to ECR, then you can use a sample script [upload_ecr.py](../../../scripts/images-to-ecr-uploader) to download the docker images
 from [Precisely Data Experience](https://data.precisely.com/)
 and push it to your Elastic Container Registry.